Some posts contain compensated links. Please read this disclaimer for more info.

-You might have noticed that some of the words in Croatian change their endings in a little bit unpredictable ways, for example, coffee can sometimes be referred to as kava, sometimes as kavu, sometimes as kave etc. If you want to learn more about it, we highly recommend learning Croatian one-on-one with our language teacher via Skype.
+You might have noticed that some of Croatian words change their endings in a little bit unpredictable ways; for example, coffee can sometimes be referred to as kava, sometimes as kavu, sometimes as kave, etc. If you want to learn more about it, we highly recommend learning Croatian one-on-one with our language teacher via Skype.

 TIP: Croats normally like to have a glass of water with their coffee – hey, these long conversations can make us thirsty!
-The waiter will usually bring a glass of water together with the coffee, but if that doesn’t happen, do not hesitate to ask.
+The waiter will usually bring a glass of water together with the coffee, but do not hesitate to ask if that doesn’t happen.
 Also, tap water everywhere in Croatia is safe to drink and is usually free of charge.

 Možete li donijeti i čašu vode, molim vas? – Can you also bring a glass of water, please?